ACS Chemical Biology Young Investigator Award

 Any serving selection committee member for this award

-• To make a nomination, please complete the form below by Monday, July 1, 2024, including a short paragraph of nomination remarks — 500 words or less —describing the nominee's contribution to the field of Chemical Biology.
+To make a nomination, please complete the form linked at the top of this page by Monday, July 20, 2026, including a short paragraph of nomination remarks—500 words or fewer—describing the nominee's contribution to the field of Chemical Biology.

-• The selection committee consists of three individuals who were jointly chosen by the Editor-in-Chief of ACS Chemical Biology and the Chair of the ACS Division of Biological Chemistry.
+The selection committee consists of three individuals who were jointly chosen by the Editor-in-Chief of ACS Chemical Biology and the Chair of the ACS Division of Biochemistry and Chemical Biology.

 2023: Bryan Dickinson, University of Chicago